Ephemeral persistence features and the stability of filtered chain complexes: Vietoris-Rips FCCs and an Improved Stability Result

 \subsection{Pullback Stability Theorem}

-In this section, we prove that the pullback interleaving distance $\hatdi$ and the pullback bottleneck distance $\hatdb$ are stable under the Gromov-Hausdorff distance $\dgh$ (cf. Theorem \ref{thm:hatdb-dgh stability}), which improves that stability of the standard bottleneck distance $\db$ (cf. Theorem \ref{thm:dgh-classical}).
+In this section, we prove that the pullback interleaving distance $\hatdi$ and the pullback bottleneck distance $\hatdb$ are stable under the Gromov-Hausdorff distance $\dgh$ (cf. Theorem \ref{thm:hatdb-dgh stability}) and that they provide a better lower-bound estimate of $\dgh$ in comparison with the standard bottleneck distance $\db$ (cf. Theorem \ref{thm:dgh-classical}).

-By proving the following proposition (see page \pageref{pf:hatdi-dgh stability}), we see that $\hatdi$ is stable.
+The following proposition establishes that $\hatdi$ is stable.
+See page \pageref{pf:hatdi-dgh stability} for the proof.

 \begin{proposition} [Stability of Pullback Interleaving Distance] Let $(X,d_X)$ and $(Y,d_Y)$ be two finite metric spaces.
 Then,

 \end{proposition}